 In the “maybe” pile you should keep things like old credit card or bank statements and old loan or mortgage agreements, just in case you need them later.
 You might want to take photos of them and then store them on the PC and put the paper copies into the chuck pile – whatever feels right to you.
 If not, then bung them in the loft or somewhere out the way of your everyday filing system.

 I love then chucking anything that is rubbish in the stove and watching it burn – very therapeutic!
 If you are not burning your rubbish pile, then be very careful with it – you should really shred it or make sure that any of your details are not able to be read.
 Take a minute to read this useful information on identity fraud.

 Income and expenditure

 Once you have sorted the paperwork it is time to get started on the figures, to really help with your quest of saving money.
 Grab 3 month’s worth of bank statements and add up the spending in each category.
 If you then divide it by 3, you will get an average monthly spend for each of these areas.
-If you would like some help with this, I have a freebie spreadsheet which you can access by joining the free Motivated Money Mindset programme in my Facebook group.
+If you would like some help with this check out this great spreadsheet which will make it super simple

 Get started on spring cleaning your finances

 - Make a note of all your income, including child benefit, penisons, CSA etc